NamelessCT/NL-X-Documentation/MesssageBoxA.md

 );
 ```
 lpText and lpCaption are just strings ("").

+hWnd unsupported, so it needs to be nullptr or 0.

 Types of uTypes for MessageBoxA:
 ```
 MB_TOPMOST: Specifies the message box should be displayed as the topmost window.